magento/devdocs/guides/v2.3/graphql/functional-testing.md

 ### Fixture configs

-Use `@magentoConfigFixture` annotation to set a custom config value.
+Use the `@magentoConfigFixture` annotation to set a custom config value.
 It supports a `store` scope only.

 #### Syntax